-- the level of risk: - the need to take out commercial insurance; - the benefits of using commercial insurance; and - the cost of the premiums (including how and why they are apportioned to the micro-grant where SSN is not the sole funder of the project).
+- the level of risk; - the need to take out commercial insurance; - the benefits of using commercial insurance; and - the cost of the premiums (including how and why they are apportioned where SSN is not the sole funder of the project).

-This should be explicitly discussed with the ARA Programme Team as part of the process of approving the final budgets for the micro-grant agreements.
+This should be explicitly discussed with the ARA Programme Team as part of the process of approving the final budgets for the contract agreement/s.